heritage-happenings/heritage-happenings.github.io/pages/2022-21-mission-ilc-residents-association.md

 ## Location, Place, Premise ~ the physical, the what's there, the where

 1. How do you relate to the country, state and municipality?
 * Consider the culture, politics, infrastructure, regulations, friends and community
 2. How do you relate to the neighborhood?
 * Walkability, diversity, urbanity & people watching and nature
 3. How do you relate to opportunities to be outdoors, be in nature?
-	*
+* Parks and nearby nature
 4. How do you relate to the facilities, the public spaces?
 * Art, fitness, media, education, events, gardens, terraces
 5. How do you relate to the apartments?
 * Convenience, safety and design; views, sounds
 6. How do you relate to the beauty of the place?
 * The architecture, the design of the space, the furniture and art
 7. How do you relate to security in this place?
 * Intrusions are prevented, emergency preparations have detailed guidance
 * Non-slip floors, hand rails both sides, wheelchair accessible, multiple escape routes, alarms and communications, generators

 ## Community, People ~ the who & the why

 1. How do we help residents live long and prosper?
 * Are residents and staff people you feel comfortable with
-2. Are we engaing with staff?
+2. Are we engaging with staff?
 * Are there people - residents and staff - of different ages, races, cultures and diversity in the 'hood and in the house
 3. Does management share our values?
 * Contracts, rules, problem resolution
 4. Are we making it easy to gather?
 * Places where people seem to gather
 5. Are we enabling care-free aging - easing the burdens of others
 * Your family and friends can be with you without you burdening them
 6. How do we help maintain the beauty of the community?
 * Fun, good times, engaged dialogues, moments of joy
 7. How do we help maintain the security of this community?
 * You will bond, and they will help prevent bad things from happening

 ## Organization, Support and Services ~ the what & when

 1. Are all the services you may need available?
 * Assisted living, skilled nursing, dementia, hospice and access to doctors & hospitals
 * transportation, communication systems, security
 2. Is the food nutritious, accessible and tasty
 * Somebody count the calories and the grams of protein; the chefs prepares great omelets, rack of lamb, tabbouleh salad, tiramisu and more
 3. Do they keep the place neat and tidy?
 * Housekeeping, maintenance and admin are effective operations
 4. Are there human resources, bookkeepers, techies in-house?
 * Staff have health benefits, 401K plans, good vacation time and recognition for good service
 5. Is good health maintained and ill-health prevented?
 * Are there people in their nineties and hundreds hanging around?
 * Is the medical staff sufficient, qualified and organized?
 * Federal, state and municipal guidelines being followed
 6. Do you feel the beauty of the organization
 * You feel the pride, the sense of achievement
 7. Do you feel secure with the organization?
 * Even in the case of a natural disaster you will be taken care of

 ***